NickShallee/yelp-api/README.md

 In order to use this package, you must first get a Yelp Fusion API Key.

 ### Installing
-Simple use NPM to install the package.
+Simply use npm to install the package.

 ```
 npm install yelp-api --save